To produce a Godly and practical conference with Christian speakers who come from a range of evangelical denominations and backgrounds

 It aims to offer a choice of topics on the day that are presented with a solid biblical foundation, but which provide practical examples and advice that men can use to cope with the challenges that they, their family and friends face in life.

-A Time to Draw the Line: The Call to Respond
+A Time to Hold the Line: It’s Not Negotiable

 First Hand Accounts